-- Non-literary sources which include coins, material remains, inscriptions etc. - Literary sources which include religious literature & secular literature.
+- The sources which help in reconstructing history are: - Non-literary sources which include coins, material remains, inscriptions etc. - Literary sources which include religious literature & secular literature.

 Non-Literary Sources

 • Coins: Ancient Indian currency came in the form of coins as paper was not in existence.
 The earliest coins found in India had only a few symbols, punch-marked coins made of silver & copper, but later coins mentioned the names of the kings, gods, dates, etc. The locations where they were discovered show the area in which they circulated.
 This allowed the history of multiple reigning dynasties to be reconstructed, especially during Indo-Greek rule who came to India from Northern Afghanistan and ruled India in the 2nd and 1st